Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nearly 80% of students at the school go to school by water.
 Photo: Nhat Ho

 Ms. Nguyen Thi Ven (Cai Moi Hamlet, Dat Mui Commune, Ngoc Hien District) said that she has 3 children studying at Dat Mui Commune Primary School 2.
-It takes more than 30 minutes to get to school by boat from her house.
-If she lets her children go by boat, it will be expensive, about 50 to 60 thousand VND per child per day, so she takes her children herself to save money.
+It takes more than 30 minutes to go from her house to school by boat.
+If she lets her children go by boat, it will be expensive, about 50,000 to 60,000 VND per child per day, so she takes her children herself to save money.

 A ferry dock was built near the school to pick up and drop off students.
 Photo: Nhat Ho